MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

   The summary statistics in
   Table \@ref(tab:summaryStatsOfHgInMuscleOfRissosDolphins)
-  do not suggest any clear outliers, with all observations are within 2.5 standard deviations of the mean.
+  do not suggest any clear outliers, with all observations within 2.5 standard deviations of the mean.
   Based on this evidence, the normality condition seems reasonable.